bool3max/quizz/README.md

 * The `quiz_client_should_randomize_order` column in the `quizzes` table currently has no effect.
 The user can alter its value during the creation of a new quiz, and its value is returned by the API, however it has no effect on the order of the questions in the rendered DOM.
 I may implement support for it in the future.

+* Currently the Heroku application runs on a free tier, using the builtin development Werkzeug server, with `FLASK_ENV=production`.
+This is not optimal, and I should switch to a production-ready WSGI server soon.